Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 > [!question]- "Many experts disagree on it"
 > If one remains unconvinced of the biological definition and deems it indeterminate since “many experts disagree on it”, then they’ll have to give a separate biological definition that is more accurate or at least explain why the definition above fails.
 Resorting to hyper skepticism would not really get us anywhere in a discussion.

-Perhaps rather expectedly, there's going to be the following rebuttal.
-If we suppose that it is true that the fetus is alive and human, does it follow that since every cell in our body is alive and human, it is therefore the case that they are human beings?
+One may object; suppose that it is true that the fetus is alive and human.
+Does it mean that since every cell in our body is also alive and human, it therefore follows that they are human beings?
 What of the sperm and egg?
 Does our human protection extend to these?

 ### Are the unborn whole organisms?

 The aforementioned objection above confuses two things.
-Firstly, we are confusing parts with wholes.
+Firstly, it confuses parts with wholes.
 The argument that

 1. A fetus is alive and human
 2. Sperm and egg are alive and human